FerRiv3ra/rn-inkpad/docs/docs/intro.md

 ```

 :::tip[Information]
-If you use **EXPO**, you do not have to do more installations since the framework already has this library pre-installed.
+If you use **EXPO**, you do not have to do more installations since the framework already has this library pre-installed, however, make sure you have the @expo/vector-icons library installed in your package.json
 :::

 This library has different installation and configuration instructions for each platform, follow its [installation guide](https://github.com/oblador/react-native-vector-icons#installation) to correctly install the library and avoid errors.